dharmatype/Sometype-Mono/docs/index.md

 ## Long Story

 ### About
-Sometype Mono is a free monospaced font family for coding and tabular layout which can bu used for commercial purpose for free.
+Sometype Mono is a free monospaced font family for coding and tabular layout which can be used for commercial purpose for free.

 ### Styles
-So far, Sometype Mono consists 6 style.
+So far, Sometype Mono consists of 6 style.
 Regular, _Italic_, (Medium, Medium Italic,) **bold**, ***Bold Italic*** .

 ### License
-Sometype Mono is licensed under the SIL Open Font License v1.1 (<http://scripts.sil.org/OFL>)
+Sometype Mono is licensed under [the SIL Open Font License v1.1](http://scripts.sil.org/OFL)
 To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/dharmatype/Sometype-Mono/blob/master/OFL.txt)